Jakafi (ruxolitinib) for myelofibrosis

 Jakafi is administered as oral tablets, taken twice daily, with or without food.
 For people unable to swallow, the tablets can be suspended in about 40 mL of water and administered through a feeding tube.

-The recommended starting dose is based on a person’s blood levels of platelets, the cell fragments involved in blood clotting:
+The recommended starting dose of both Jakafi and Jakafi XR is based on a person’s blood levels of platelets, the cell fragments involved in blood clotting:

-The dose is then individualized based on safety and efficacy.
-It can be increased as needed for efficacy to 10 mg twice daily for people with platelet counts under 100 billion per liter and to 25 mg twice daily for people with higher platelet levels.
+The dose is then individualized based on safety and effectiveness.
+For Jakafi, it can be increased as needed for efficacy to 10 mg twice daily for people with platelet counts less than 100 billion per liter and to 25 mg twice daily for people with higher platelet levels.
+Similarly, Jakafi XR doses can be increased to 22 mg once daily for people with platelet counts less than 100 billion per liter and to 55 mg once daily for people with higher platelet levels.

 Blood counts will be monitored regularly during the dose adjustment phase, and thereafter as clinically indicated.
 If blood cell counts get too low, treatment may need to be modified or interrupted.
 When restarting treatment after a safety pause, a different dosing regimen may be required.

-Jakafi doses may also need to be adjusted in patients who are taking other medications, and in those who have moderate-to-severe kidney impairments or kidney failure.
+Doses may also need to be adjusted in patients who are taking other medications, and in those who have moderate to severe kidney impairments, kidney failure, or liver impairment.

 Jakafi in myelofibrosis clinical trials